-FIRST does allow different colored glasses to be worn as long as the wearer's eyes can be seen.
-We have come up with an acronym within our team to help remember the FIRST recommended safety glasses colors: CRAB - Clear, Rose (Red), Amber (Yellow), Blue.
+FIRST does allow different colored glasses to be worn as long as the wearer's eyes are visible.
+Our team has created an acronym to help remember the FIRST recommended safety glasses colors: CRAB - Clear, Rose (Red), Amber (Yellow), Blue.
 Other colors may be acceptable as well (Purple, Orange, Green) to allow teams to coordinate their team uniforms.